Today is National Fast Food Day, a very American holiday.

 There were burger entrepreneurs who preceded him, but the game-changing attribution is given to the businessman who took a single McDonald’s roadside restaurant and turned it into a global powerhouse?

 In 1954, a milkshake machine salesman named Ray Kroc started the momentum leading to America’s fast-food phenomenon.

 Kroc was a milkshake machine salesman in California.
 He then became the exclusive distributor of a speedier milkshake machine, the Multimixer.
-One of his clients was the McDonald’s hamburger stand in San Bernardino, owned by brothers Richard and Maurice.
+One of his clients was the McDonald’s hamburger stand in San Bernardino, owned by brothers Richard and Maurice McDonald.

 Kroc inadvertently invented modern fast food with his vision of franchising the McDonald’s concept, in order to sell several Multimixers to each location.
 He offered his services as their franchising agent.
 Six years later, he bought the brothers out.

-Chain restaurants such as Howard Johnson’s existed before Kroc, but Kroc created the fast food model, standardizing portions and processes, keeping prices down and creating a culture of quick service and cleanliness.
+In 1961, Kroc began to create what would become the world’ largest restaurant chain.
+He created the modern fast food model, standardizing portions and processes, keeping prices down and creating a culture of quick service and cleanliness.

 Today McDonald’s is the largest restaurant company in the world, with 31,000 restaurants located in 126 countries.
 The Moscow location is the busiest in the world; the largest location is in Orlando, Florida.
-It would be hard to find an American who has never eaten fast food.
+It would be hard to find a meat-eating American who has never eaten at McDonald’s.